-This product is a high performance, easy to use dot matrix display driven by on-board CMOS IC.
+These products are high performance, easy to use dot matrix displays driven by on-board CMOS IC.
 Each display can be directly interfaced with a microprocessor, thus eliminating the need for cumbersome interface components.
 The serial IC interface allows higher character count information displays with a minimum of data lines.
 The 5x7 pixel format allows the user great freedom to generate user-defined characters.
-This product is stackable in the x- and y-directions, making it ideal for high character count displays
+These displays are stackable in the x- and y-directions, making them ideal for high character count displays